isb-cgc/readthedocs/docs/source/sections/progapi/workflows_top.rst

 and WDL (`Workflow Description Language <https://software.broadinstitute.org/wdl/>`_) which are further described in the sections below.

+Additionally, the ISB-CGC-pipelines framework has been developed to facilitate running single step tasks at scale, for example: running FastQC over tens of thousands of FastQ files.

 .. toctree::
    :maxdepth: 1

    CWL_top
    WDL_top
+   ISB_pipelines_top